SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2020-01-08-Using-the-SESYNC-Cluster.md

 ## Connect via RStudio server

 Connect to the RStudio server at `rstudio.sesync.org`.
-For more information, [see](https://cyberhelp.sesync.org/quickstart/rstudio-server.html).
+For more information, [see the RStudio quickstart](https://cyberhelp.sesync.org/quickstart/rstudio-server.html).
 Write or load the R code you wish to submit to the cluster and save it in a file.
-For more information on writing code that makes optimal use of the cluster, please see the [rslurm package documatation](https://cran.r-project.org/web/packages/rslurm/index.html).
+For more information on writing code that makes optimal use of the cluster, please see the [rslurm package documentation](https://cran.r-project.org/web/packages/rslurm/index.html).
 Let's assume for now your R script is called `myRcode.R`.

 Create a new file in the RStudio editor (File -> New File -> Text File).
 Save it as `submit.sh` in the same folder as `myRcode.R`.
 Type and save the following:
 ```
 #!/bin/bash
 #
-#SBATCH -n1
+#SBATCH -n 1

 Rscript --vanilla myRcode.R
 ```
-This script tells tells the scheduler and linux that this is a shell script and should be run using the bash shell ( #!/bin/bash ), using one CPU (-n1) and that it should launch your R script with default configuration settings (Rscript --vanilla myRcode.R).
+This script tells tells the scheduler and linux that this is a shell script and should be run using the bash shell (`#!/bin/bash`), using one CPU (`-n 1`) and that it should launch your R script with default configuration settings (`Rscript --vanilla myRcode.R`).

 Open the terminal in RStudio (Tools -> Terminal -> New Terminal).